Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 Still.
 Business first.

 "We’ll swing by the Superstore on our way back to the hotel," he noted, as Vemik rubbed his scalp and shook his head.
 "We need to cook all our meals for the next few days before we travel.
-And clean up our little kitchenette at the hotel…"
+And clean up our little kitchenette at the hotel..."

 "And mend bag," Yan reminded him.

 "Thanks, yeah.
-For now let’s just grab what you two need for the next... uh…"
+For now let’s just grab what you two need for the next... uh..."

-He was distracted by… something.
+He was distracted by... something.
 Not immediately sure what, but something was moving wrong in his peripheral vision, in a way that tickled his danger sense.
 Vemik and Yan noticed it too, and the poor clerk almost jumped out of her skin when the three of them sharply turned to see what had caught their attention.

 Less than a heartbeat later, Julian vaulted over the couch and got out of the way just before a battered white Ford van rammed the plate window, sending broken glass *everywhere.* The clerk squeaked as Yan chivalrously yanked her out of harm’s way with his tail and—